rafagcamargo/SimpleTodo/README.md

 ## Notes

 It was really nice start an app from scratch and remember things like `startActivityForResult`.
-Some projects i've worked uses a massive quantity of framework that your code stays distant from android itself.
-Learned about `append()` on EditText that automatically puts cursor in the of text.
+Some projects i have worked uses a massive quantity of framework that your code stays distant from android itself.
+Learned about `append()` method on `EditText` class that automatically puts cursor in the end of text.

 ## License